angelleye/paypal-woocommerce/readme.txt

  * Live credentials can be obtained by signing in to your live PayPal account here:  https://www.paypal.com/us/cgi-bin/webscr?cmd=_login-api-run

 == Changelog ==

+= 1.0.1 =
+Adds better error handling when PayPal API credentials are incorrect.

 = 1.0 =
 Initial, stable release.